Zamzar: Email file conversion

 It is also possible to send files for conversion by emailing them to Zamzar.
 Zamzar launched this capability in 2012, allowing users to email files to dedicated email addresses for the file to be automatically converted to a different format.
 A link is then emailed back to the end user to allow them to download their converted file.
-For example, to convert a .doc attachment to .pdf users would simply email the file to pdf@zamzar.com.

-Customers / User Privacy

-Zamzar does not publish lists of customers that use their services, but in 2019 they announced that Xerox Corporation would be using the Zamzar API to help power conversions in the Xerox Audio Document application.
-Users of Zamzar's services have access to both a Terms of Service document and a Privacy Policy.
-In April 2018 Zamzar announced their compliance with the General Data Protection Regulation (GDPR), and began offering a Data Processing Agreement (DPA), covering end user data rights and outlining Zamzar's contractual obligations to protect that data.

 User privilege levels

-Zamzar is currently free to use, but there is a limit of two conversions per day for files up to 50MB.
+Zamzar is currently free to use, but there is a limit of two conversions per hour for files up to 100MB.
 Users can pay a monthly subscription in order to access preferential features, such as unlimited file conversions, online file management, shorter response and queuing times and other benefits.

-Naming etymology
+Name

 Its name comes from Franz Kafka's The Metamorphosis.
 Its main character is called Gregor Samsa and it is from his surname that Zamzar is derived.
 The founders of the service considered three other names – Konvertieren, Khamailen and Obrogo – before settling on Zamzar.